Diabetes: The Disease That Killed Thousands of Americans

 1. Diabetes is a disease of the older generation.

-2. Diabetes only occurs in old people.
+2. Diabetes only occurs in older adults.

 3. People with diabetes are always overweight.